Assessors

 1. Do my agency staff need to revalidate?

 Yes.
 All agency or bank nursing and midwifery staff need to revalidate every three years.
 Part-time staff only need to work 12.5 hours a week to meet the practice hours requirements.
-Some agencies will support their staff through the process, but they may need extra help along the way.
+Some agencies will support their staff through the process, but be prepared to offer support along the way.

 2. If my staff are retiring soon, do they need to revalidate?

 No. Staff who are retiring within the next three years do not need to revalidate.
-However, if they plan to return to nursing after they retire, we recommend they do.
-There is a lot of extra work and a charge to re-register with the MNC, so it’s a good idea they keep their registration up to date.
+However, if they are considering a return to nursing in future, we recommend that they do.
+There is a lot of extra work and a charge to re-register with the NMC, so it’s a good idea to keep registrations up-to-date.

-3. I need to arrange appraisals for all staff.
+3. Do I need to arrange appraisals for all staff?

-Although the NMC recommends confirmation discussions take place during an appraisal, it’s not a mandatory requirement.
+Not exactly.
+The NMC recommends confirmation discussions take place during an appraisal, but this is not a mandatory requirement.

 Yes.
 All NMC registrants must revalidate every three years, even if they don’t deliver hands-on clinical care.
-This includes all management staff, senior sisters, teaching positions and commissioning services leaders.
+So that means all management staff, senior sisters, teaching positions and commissioning services leaders must also go through the process.

-5. Staff must complete their registration by the end of the month.
+5. Do staff have to complete their registration by the end of the month?

-Each nurse must submit their revalidation application on the first day of the month that their registration expires.
+Yes.
+Each individual must submit their revalidation application on the first day of the month that their registration expires.
 This means if their renewal date is 30th September, they must submit their application by 1st September.
-This is a weird rule, so keep your staff informed and make sure they don’t get caught out!
+Make sure you and your teams stay informed as it’s a rule that can easily catch people out.

 6. Will I need to collect all my staff’s portfolios to submit to the NMC?